lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

 | 1.3.6.1.4.1.311.10.3.28    | szOID_PLATFORM_MANIFEST_BINARY_ID (supported in LIEF 0.15.0) |
 +----------------------------+--------------------------------------------------------------+

-These not-supported attributes are wrapped within the :class:`lief.PE.GenericType` that exposes the raw ASN.1 blob with the property :attr:`~lief.PE.GenericType.raw_content`.
+These unsupported attributes are wrapped in the :class:`lief.PE.GenericType`, which exposes the raw ASN.1 blob via the :attr:`~lief.PE.GenericType.raw_content` property.

 Conclusion
 ~~~~~~~~~~

-Under the hood, most of the work is done by `mbedtls <https://github.com/Mbed-TLS/mbedtls>`_ which provides the following primitive used
+Under the hood, most of the work is performed by
+`mbedtls <https://github.com/Mbed-TLS/mbedtls>`_, which provides the following
-by LIEF:
+primitives used by LIEF:

 - ASN.1 decoder
 - x509 certificate processing (parsing AND verification)
 - Hash algorithms
 - Public key algorithms

-We can also cross-compile a small C++ snippet for iOS:
+A small C++ snippet can also be cross-compiled for iOS:

 .. code-block:: cpp